-"I've - I've - got - got - the - the - most - most - exciting - news - news !" they both exclaim in unison, excitedly sharing their good news with each other.
-Now to the male mind this seems like so much noise and confusion, with two people talking at once and seemingly nobody listening.
-Elizabeth - my wife, that is, not Mary's cousin - continually reminds me that this is a male phenomenon, that by contrast females do not see this kind of dual conversation as a problem, that they are accustomed to multiple simultaneous conversations.
-I guess she's right - I'm reminded of my earlier images of teenage girls - you know how they tend to travel in tight little groups, giggling and conspiring in whispers, and when one turns the whole group turns with a flash of colour like a school of fish.
-(Teenage boys do the same, sort of, but their groups tend to be more like a herd of sea lions, all pushing and shoving and noise.)
-These days it's even more accentuated online - I'm amused to watch my granddaughter Genevieve's "conversations" with her friends on Facebook with the mindbending rapid-fire shifts and more abbreviations and code language than a cold-war spy!
-In any event, this scene from Luke's gospel highlighting the encounter between Elizabeth and Mary has for me the flavour of a "girl group" or perhaps even a 'chick flick'.
+"I've - I've - got - got - the - the - most - most - exciting - exciting - news - news!" they both exclaim in unison, as two excited women are sometimes wont to do.
+This brought to my mind an image of teenage girls - you know how they tend to travel in tight little groups, not unlike a small school of fish, giggling and conspiring in whispers, when one turns the whole group turns with a flash of colour.
+(Teenage boys do the same, sort of, but their groups tend to be more like a herd of seals, all pushing and shoving and noise.)
+But this scene immediately made me think of the girl group, or perhaps a 'chick flick'.

-Now please understand that with that statement I have no intention of demeaning either Mary or Elizabeth, or women in general, or for that matter even Luke.
-But for me this particular scene that Luke uses as a bridge between the birth story of John the Baptist and the birth story of Jesus describes in a wondrously real way the excitement of two women sharing profound personal secrets.
-The realistic characterizations here give this story a huge stamp of authenticity, and illustrate Luke's insight into the incident, an insight so complete and so detailed that he must have heard the story from at least one of the women many, many times.
+And with that statement, I'd better explain what I mean, and emphasise that I have no intention of demeaning either Mary or Elizabeth or women in general or for that matter, Luke.
+But I must confess that this particular scene that Luke uses as a bridge between the birth story of John the Baptist and the birth story of Jesus describes in a wondrous way the excitement of two women sharing profound personal secrets.
+The realistic characterizations give this story a huge stamp of authenticity, and illustrate Luke's insight into the incident, an insight so complete and so detailed that he must have heard the story from at least one of the women many, many times.